revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 ## Scenario Based

-1. Dora is going for an adventure and she needs a backpack to carry all her items (more than one copy of the item may exist) and she might buy some items on the way and store it in her backpack. and she wants to get items immediately from her backpack when she needs them.
-So the backpack should be resizable and elements can be accessed in constant time. which of the following is the best option?
+1. Dora is going for an adventure and she needs a backpack to carry all her items (more than one copy of the item may exist) and she might buy some items on the way and store it in her backpack.
+She wants to get items immediately from her backpack when she needs them.
+So, the backpack should be resizable and elements can be accessed in constant time. which of the following is the best option?

  ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)